 Introduces students to the cuisine and culture of the classical and provincial regions of France.
 Students learn French cooking methods, theory, and culinary terminology.
 Students work in the traditional team systems that French table service dictates.
 Tableside cookery will be discussed and practiced throughout the semester.
 Practical experience will be gained through the operation of the college's in-house restaurant.
 Kitchen and dining room management skills will be presented and practiced daily.
-(1 lecture hour, 13 kitchen hours weekly) Prerequisites: CUL 112, CUL 124, CUL 125, CUL 131, CUL 141, CUL 215.
+(2 lec, 12 kitchen) Prerequisites: CUL 112, CUL 124, CUL 125, CUL 131, CUL 141, CUL 215.